ingratexr/react-boilerplate/README.md

 * I can copy a single file from here into whatever other project and it will work immediately, with the styling easy to change (or factor out).
-* A lot of it is reponsive and so I would do it inline anyway.
+* Much of the styling is reponsive and so I would do it inline anyway.
 * It's often easier to maintain or refactor inline styled components (the tradeoff, though, is that they can be harder to extend).

-YMMV; my point is just that this is a choice, not a mistake.
+In other words: this is a choice, not a mistake.

 ## Dependencies
-Check out the package.json file for the whole list, but two to mention:
+See the package.json file for the complete list, but two to mention:

 ### Firebase
 This isn't a dependency exactly but some stuff like the AuthContext mentions